Extraocular muscles

-The extraocular muscles, or extrinsic ocular muscles, are the seven extrinsic muscles of the human eye.
-Six of the extraocular muscles, the four recti muscles, and the superior and inferior oblique muscles, control movement of the eye and the other muscle, the levator palpebrae superioris, controls eyelid elevation.
+The extraocular muscles, or extrinsic ocular muscles, are the seven extrinsic muscles of the eye in humans and other animals.
+Six of the extraocular muscles, the four recti muscles, and the superior and inferior oblique muscles, control movement of the eye.
+The other muscle, the levator palpebrae superioris, controls eyelid elevation.
 The actions of the six muscles responsible for eye movement depend on the position of the eye at the time of muscle contraction.

+The ciliary muscle, pupillary sphincter muscle and pupillary dilator muscle sometimes are called intrinsic ocular muscles or intraocular muscles.

 Structure

 Since only a small part of the eye called the fovea provides sharp vision, the eye must move to follow a target.
 Eye movements must be precise and fast.
 This is seen in scenarios like reading, where the reader must shift gaze constantly.
 Although under voluntary control, most eye movement is accomplished without conscious effort.
 Precisely how the integration between voluntary and involuntary control of the eye occurs is a subject of continuing research.
 It is known, however, that the vestibulo-ocular reflex plays an important role in the involuntary movement of the eye.

 The levator palpebrae superioris is responsible for raising the upper eyelid, and this can be a voluntary or involuntary action.
 The other six extraocular muscles are involved in movements of the eye; these are the four recti (straight) muscles, and two oblique muscles.